structurizr/dsl/docs/cookbook/implied-relationships/README.md

 ## Disabling implied relationships

-This functionality can be disabled using the `impliedRelationships` keyword.
+This functionality can be disabled using the `!impliedRelationships` keyword.
 For example:

 ```
 workspace {

+    !impliedRelationships false

     model {
-        impliedRelationships false

         u = person "User"
         s = softwareSystem "Software System" {